Is intermittent fasting safe? — the complete guide by Simple

 7. Adjust your physical activity schedule, but don’t stop altogether.
 Like we said before, intermittent fasting and working out aren’t sworn enemies, and certain types of physical activity can actually enhance your results (not to mention the positive effects of physical activity on your overall health and well-being).
 But to combine the two safely, we recommend only doing high-intensity workouts during your eating window and only doing short, low-intensity workouts right before your eating window (toward the end of your fasting window).
 You can still do cardio, strength training, and longer workouts during your fasting window, but only if it’s on the earlier side of it.

-8. Check in with your routine and body regularly.
-One of the coolest things about intermittent fasting is that it’s flexible and customizable, so you don’t have to grit your teeth through a routine that’s feeling too tight or too loose.
+8. Check in with your intermittent fasting schedule and body regularly.
+One of the coolest things about intermittent fasting is that it’s flexible and customizable, so you don’t have to grit your teeth through a schedule that’s feeling too tight or too loose.
 Having regular progress and “how’s this feeling” check-ins can help you stay on track with your goals and needs (and address any “intermittent fasting not working” concerns) while also ensuring you catch any potential problems or safety issues early.

 9. Practice self-compassion, not self-judgment.
 Particularly when you’re just starting out, intermittent fasting can be a rollercoaster.
 Respecting your limits and praising your milestones rather than dwelling on setbacks and stewing in guilt will keep your mental and physical self working in harmony.